OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 ## II.
 Dataset Description

-- Source: The Bicycle Manufacturer dataset is stored in a public Google BigQuery dataset named "adventureworks2019"
+- Source: The Bicycle Manufacturer dataset is stored in a public Google BigQuery dataset named "adventureworks2019" To access the dataset, we log in to your Google Cloud Platform, navigate to the BigQuery console and search the project "adventureworks2019".

 - Data Structure:
   There are 5 tables that we will work on it.